Eight Reasons You Should Retire in California

 Profit and prosper with the best of expert advice - straight to your e-mail.

-There's plenty for retirees to find throughout the state.
 If you're currently trying to decide on the best place to retire, consider adding California to your list of potential locations.
-Read on to see what's out there — and if you feel inspired to head west, I don't blame you.
+Read on to see what's out there — and if you feel inspired to head west, you're not alone.

 1. Attractions of the state’s smaller cities